Car care tips to keep your vehicle in great shape

 1. Clean your vehicle regularly

-Schedule routine wash and wax treatments for your ride once every six months to preserve the paint job.
+Schedule routine wash and wax treatments for your ride once every six months.
+They preserve your paint job and prevent corrosion from road salt on your vehicle’s undercarriage if you live in a cold climate.
 You can also do it yourself to save money.
 Either way, you want to keep your car’s appearance in tip-top shape, so it won’t affect the value when it’s time to sell.

 2. Get routine maintenance

-All vehicles come with a suggested routine maintenance schedule based on the miles driven.
+All vehicles have a suggested routine maintenance schedule based on the miles driven.
 You can find it in the manual or request it from the dealership.

 Most cars require routine maintenance every 5,000 miles or six months, but some let you go even longer between services.
-Mechanics perform an oil change and multi-point inspections to ensure the vehicle is running correctly and that there aren’t any worn items, like air filters or windshield wipers, that need to be replaced.
+Mechanics perform an oil change and multi-point inspections to ensure the vehicle is running correctly.
+They check for wear and replace items like air filters or windshield wipers.
 The mechanic will also check your car’s fluid levels and alert you if any issues require another look.

 3. Don’t skip major services